5 Ways to Combat the remote work isolation and loneliness

 Recognition and appreciation are directly related to the increased morale and engagement of employees.
 It also has a major impact on the outcomes as well.
 While working from home, most of the effort made by employees may go unnoticed and unseen by others.
 Creating a company-wide recognition and appreciation can bring these hidden moments to the light and engage the employees even in the digital workplace.

 The importance of recognizing your employees cannot be understated.
 A simple message of “Thanks” or “Good work” can go a long way and make your staff feel valued.
-You can add the content of recognition and appreciation to your digital workplace for a quick shout-out and enhanced productivity.
+You can add the content of recognition and appreciation to your digital workplace for a quick shout-out and help your employees to combat the remote work isolation.

 5. Schedule coffee or lunch breaks together

 While we have put forward the concept of social space for the employees, it is important to schedule time for short breaks, bring ideas together, and connect people who are feeling disconnected or lonely.
 Team breaks, popping a conference or video call will give them a break from routine tasks and talk something other than work too.
 You can also consider taking it a step further by setting up virtual quizzes to have a non-work conversation.
-However, it is difficult for people to opt-in these activities who feel isolated and lonely.
+However, it is difficult for employees to opt-in these activities when they are facing remote work isolation.

 Identify a starting point of discussion, get someone to conduct learning sessions, get informal updates about the industry, and alike.
 It encourages debate, enhances the thinking process, and enables people to contribute to the organization.